Water is one of the essential things on this planet!

 The important thing is that you don’t rush the drink down your toddler.
-To start with, you should always get your toddler to take small sips.
+First, you should always get your toddler to take small sips.
 I learned that the hard way!
-If your toddler rushes to drink fluids, they are likely to come straight back up again!
+If your toddler rushes to drink fluids, they will likely come back up again!
 Also, you should only offer water.

-The most important thing is that you allow your toddler to develop a habit where they drink only water at each mealtime.
-I told you about a friend of mine who only gave his toddlers water to drink, and now they are passing that to the next generation!
+The most important thing is that you allow your toddler to develop a habit where they drink only water each mealtime.
+I told you about a friend who only gave his toddlers water to drink, and now they are passing that to the next generation!

 That is one very healthy habit!
-If that decision is passed on to yet another generation in 20 years time, then what a gift to have given.
+If that decision is passed on to yet another generation in 20 years, then what a gift to have given.
 I hope I can leave that kind of legacy to my descendants.